 Sadly, these errors are just the tip of the iceberg.
 Hertfordshire hospitals seem to have a high level of medical mistakes.

-However here at Bonallack and Bishop [this website is run by us, not by claims management company] , not only does our team includes members of both of these panels, but the team also includes a solicitors who was previously a fully qualified highly experienced nurse.
+However here at Bonallack and Bishop [this website is run by us, not by claims management company], our team includes a solicitor who was previously a fully qualified highly experienced nurse.
 So you can be sure that our team really understand claiming compensation for medical errors.